Jacob-Kinser/MysoftProject/Documents/README.txt

 This project uses a firefox driver, make sure you have firefox installed VERSION: 89.0.1 (32-bit)

+This project was developed in eclipse IDE for java developers - 2021-03

+Java version 1.8

 Ensure you are connected to the VPN

 ******Excel files******